-BG: Um, and, you know, gives them some happiness in their time of difficulties.
+BG: And gives them some happiness in their time of difficulties.

 BG: And it’s a really good organization.
-So anyway, I’ve been supporting them and I give them pictures and whatever else I can.
+So I’ve been supporting them and I give them pictures and whatever else I can.
 I give them things that they can sell to raise money.
-And, um, and so they gave me this award and people are really kind of making a big deal about it.
+And so they gave me this award and people are really kind of making a big deal about it.

 AH: Oh, cool!

 BG: I don’t get too many awards, so it’s a good thing.